bardolia243/pipeline/README.md

 # pipeline
-we will create a pipeline for jenkiens in docker
+we will create a pipeline for jenkins in docker